felixlinker/tamarin-workshop/ex1/README.md

 - In line 4, we import the `symmetric-encryption` message theory.
 This theory defines the functions `senc/2` and `sdec/2`, with the equation `sdec(senc(m, k), k) = m`.
 - Lines 6-9 define a rule in which participant `$A` generates a fresh secret key `~k`.
+We memorize that the key is associated with the participant using the *fact* `!LongTermKey`.
+The `!` means that this fact can be used for lookup multiple times.
+Facts that do not start with a `!` can be used only once.
 - Lines 11-15 provide a skeleton rule to send a message (we will look at this later).
 - Lines 17-18 defines a *secrecy* lemma.
 The lemma expresses: